When Kids Have to Act Like Parents, It Affects Them for Life

 When she became a mother at age 24, Shields was still grieving the loss of her older brother who died unexpectedly when she was 18.
 Opioids and alcohol were a way of coping with this loss, she says.“It’s like that grief is in there with you because that person is with you for the rest of your life, so when sad things come up, there he is.”

 While both Rosenfeld and her mother have since attended therapy sessions together as adults, the effects of parentification continue to this day.
 Shields recognizes that her earlier struggles with addiction have profoundly influenced her daughter’s behavior.
 “Jordan is very orderly and in control,” she said by phone.
-When Rosenfeld’s father later remarried and had children of his own, Rosenfeld learned to project her role of caretaker onto her siblings.
+When Rosenfeld’s father later remarried and had more children, Rosenfeld learned to project her role of caretaker onto her siblings.
 “I spent a lot of time babysitting them as a teenager and I think it’s been a challenge for me to separate out feeling like I’m a parent to them.”

-This has often caused rifts between the siblings into adulthood, Rosenfeld says.
+This has often caused rifts between the siblings into adulthood, Rosenfeld said.
 “I’ve always been somebody who thinks it’s my job to offer help, care, and advice even when it’s not asked for.”

 How does someone learn that becoming self-reliant is safer than trusting others?
 Nakazawa believes that in destructive parentification, “you don’t have a reliable adult to turn to.”
 And if a child’s early experiences at home consisted of making sure everyone else’s needs were met, then the “child doesn’t feel seen.”

 This sense of responsibility and compulsive caretaking can follow them into future relationships as well.
-“You tend to project it onto other people in your life,” Rosenfeld says.
-This isn’t surprising, claims Jenny Macfie, an associate director of clinical training at the University of Tennessee and another prominent parentification researcher, as “adults who report role confusion in their childhoods may have difficulty with their identity development,” and this in turn, can affect a person’s romantic relationships.
+“You tend to project it onto other people in your life,” Rosenfeld said.
+This isn’t surprising, says Jenny Macfie, an associate director of clinical training at the University of Tennessee and another prominent parentification researcher, as “adults who report role confusion in their childhoods may have difficulty with their identity development,” and this, in turn, can affect a person’s romantic relationships.